For the 2016–17 academic year, CMU registered 62 undergraduate and 16 graduate students from 25 different countries.

 |Room & Board||$6,384.00||(or more depending on your option)|

-There are also opportunities to receive a small amount of funding through bursaries (designated according to financial need once a student is enrolled at CMU).
+Funding is also available through CMU Bursaries (based on financial need after a student is enrolled at CMU).
 You need to apply for those bursaries once you have been accepted to CMU.
-The deadline for the bursary application is July 15.
+The deadline for the Bursary application is July 15.
 Bursary Applications are requested from the Financial Aid Coordinator.

 Church Matching grants are available to all CMU students.
-For international students, CMU will match any funds provided by a local church or organization up to $1,000.
+For international students, CMU will match any funds provided by a local church up to $1,000.

 Your application must be accompanied by a non-refundable payment of the $150 application fee.
-CMU has partnered with Flywire (a money transfer service) to help international students make easier payments for tuition and room & board.
+CMU has partnered with Flywire (a money transfer service) to help make the payment process easier for international students.
 Payment can be made directly from your home country to your student account.
-For further information and CMU's payment policy, please visit the Tuition & Fees webpage.

 On-Campus Work: There are limited on-campus jobs that international students can apply for prior to or upon arrival.
 International students are eligible to work on campus when they receive their valid study permit.
 However, it will not help with immigration requirements!
 The money earned in this work cannot be counted on when you apply to study in Canada.